yunomiIes/project-pepperoni/README.md

-# Pizza Tower: Refried Eggplant "v1"
+# Pizza Tower: Project Pepperoni v1
-- A work in progress decompilation of Pizza Tower: Refried Eggplant (Hope it's optimized.apk)
+- A work in progress decompilation of Pizza Tower: Project Pepperoni (Hope it's optimized.apk)
 - I am not affiliated with Tour De Pizza, Cashier, or the original Fried Eggplant team in any way.

 # Requirements